Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 In this Letter, we reconcile the apparent contradictions in the effect of particle-laden interfaces on mass transfer, using an unsteady diffusion model that accounts for the particles through a reduction in available area.
 The resulting diffusive transport closely resembles that across a homogeneous layer with reduced effective diffusivity.
 Through this analogy, we demonstrate how diffusion can appear unaffected by a particle layer or barrier, even when local diffusivity or interfacial area is significantly reduced.
-Our approach further unifies transport phenomena across diverse systems, including multicomponent droplet evaporation and vapor dissolution, as shown in Fig.~\ref{fig:figure1a}.
+Even though our simplified model does not account for detailed physicochemical processes, it captures a dominant mechanism that further unifies transport phenomena across diverse systems, including multicomponent droplet evaporation and vapor dissolution, as shown in Fig.~\ref{fig:figure1}.

-A complex interface may consist of a layer of particles of radius $a$, which reduces the effective cross-sectional area $A(x)$ available for diffusion at position $x$ compared to the reference area $A_0$ outside the layer, as shown in Fig.~\ref{fig:figure1b}(a).
-An interfacial layer (of thickness $2a$) may also have a spatially varying diffusivity $D(x)$, deviating from the bulk reference diffusivity $D_0$, as in Fig.~\ref{fig:figure1b}(b).
-Both effects on diffusive transport are combined in the Fick-Jacobs equation
+A complex interface may consist of a layer of particles of radius $a$, which reduces the effective cross-sectional area $A(x)$ available for diffusion at position $x$ compared to the reference area $A_0$ outside the layer, as shown in Fig.~\ref{fig:figure1}(d).
+An interfacial layer (of thickness $2a$) may also have a spatially varying diffusivity $D(x)$, deviating from the bulk reference diffusivity $D_0$, as in Fig.~\ref{fig:figure1}(e).
+Both effects on diffusive transport are combined in the Fick-Jacobs equation,

-where $C(x,t)$ is the solute concentration at position $x$ and time $t$ \citep{jacobs1935diffusion}.
-This one-dimensional approach applies to the three-dimensional concentration field around a particle-laden interface (Fig.~\ref{fig:figure1b}(a)), assuming rapid equilibration parallel to the interface, which typically holds for $|x|\gtrsim 2a$, as previously validated by numerical solutions to the full three-dimensional problem \citep{liu2024diffusion}.
-The right-hand side of Eq.~\eqref{eq:FickJacobs} accounts for variations in the diffusive flux due to changes in the available area, diffusion coefficient, and concentration gradient itself (i.e. Fickian diffusion).
-The characteristic time scale for diffusion over the layer is commonly used to non-dimensionalize time in the problem as $\tau=D_0t/a^2$.
-In dimensionless form, Eq.~\eqref{eq:FickJacobs} reads